bretmorin/html-journey-notes/README.md

             text-decoration: line-through;
         }
         ```
-    - text transform can change the font style to all uppercase and other features
+    - Text transform can change the font style to all uppercase and other features
         ```
         p {
             text-transform: uppercase;
-        }
-        ```
-    - line height can determine the line height, in pixels, of space between lines
-        ```
-        p {
-            line-height: 20px;
-        }
-    - to change the font actual size, best to do by percentage:
-        ```
-        p {
-            font-size: 150%;
-        }
-        ```
-    - to change the font family, we do this:
-        ```
-        p {
-            font-family: Georgia;
-        }
-        Note: if something is multiple words, you have to use quotation marks around it

-        If we are doing a custom font, it's best to add a fallback option like so:
-        p {
-            font-family: "custom font", Georgia;
-        }
-        ```
-    - to change font we would use font style
-        ```
-        p {
-            font-style: italic;
         }
         ```
     - font weight we can specify a number or something like bold